max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 -

-global.lookAtUp(posA [vec3], posB [vec3], offset) : quat
+lookAtUp(posA [vec3], posB [vec3], offset) : quat
-	Takes two positions, returns the look-at rotation for A to look at B with Y axis locked.
+	Takes two positions, returns the look-at rotation for A to look at B with the Y axis locked.
 	Useful when objects have to face the user, but they are not allowed to rotate facing up or down.
 	Use the optional 'offset' for a 0 - 2PI rotation offset.